jplawrence/Collab-Practice/readme.md

-#  HI if you wanna practice how to create a pull request then follow these steps:-
+cd# HI if you wanna practice how to create a pull request then follow these steps:-

 <ul>
   <li>